AIM-SKKU/CSCA/README.md

 We follow the official code of [Bayesian Loss for Crowd Count Estimation with Point Supervision (BL)](https://github.com/ZhihengCV/Bayesian-Crowd-Counting) and [Cross-Modal Collaborative Representation Learning and a Large-Scale RGBT Benchmark for Crowd Counting](https://github.com/chen-judge/RGBTCrowdCounting).

 ## Install dependencies
-torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda
+torch >= 1.0
+torchvision
+opencv
+numpy
+scipy
+...

 This code was tested with python 3.6